kieler/stpa/extension/README.md

 ## DSL

 To use the extension for an analysis, the file in which the analysis is done must have `.stpa` as its file ending.
 Each STPA aspect has its own section in the DSL.
 Components for each aspect are defined with an ID, a description, and a reference list.
 In order to define a new component, the prefix of the corresponding aspect must be stated, for example "L", and afterwards a string with the description.
-The numeration of the IDs is adjusted automatically.
+The numbering of the IDs is adjusted automatically.

 In the control structure, system components can be stated, which can contain a process model, input, output, control actions, and feedback.
-The visualization of input and output edges is at the moment in an experimental state and will be improved in the future.
+The visualization of input and output edges is in an experimental state at the moment and will be improved in the future.

 ### Minimal example of an analysis for a ferry:
 ```